The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Maria Romanini practices in Genoa, Italy.
+Maria Romanini practices practicing medicine in Genoa, Italy.
 Ms. Romanini is rated as an Elite expert by MediFind in the treatment of Poland Syndrome.
-Her top areas of expertise are Poland Syndrome, Syndactyly, Acromicric Dysplasia, and Pectus Excavatum.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Poland Syndrome, Syndactyly, Acromicric Dysplasia, and Pectus Excavatum.

 Distinguished in Poland Syndrome